krislette/navijeff/README.md

 - Ensure you have **NetBeans IDE** on your local machine.
 If not, download and install.

 ### Cloning the repository using cmd
-Cloning using `cmd` is not recommended, as NetBeans IDE has a built-on GUI for cloning.
+Cloning using `cmd` is not recommended, as NetBeans IDE has a built-in GUI for cloning.

 <details>
 <summary><b>Show Instructions</b></summary>